Galloping Coroners: International success from 1980s

-VHK had no LP and forbidden to concert within Hungary, but by the 80's the band's fame reached Western Europe, first Germany through personal channels.
-In Gábor Bódy movie "Nachtlied des Hundes" (1983) the West-Berlin artist, author and philosopher Wolfgang Müller from the cult-band Die Tödliche Doris discover the band and invited them to West-Berlin, where they were totally unknown.
+VHK had no LP and was forbidden to concert within Hungary, but by the 80's the band's fame reached Western Europe, first West Germany through personal channels.
+The band appeared in Gábor Bódy's 1983 film Dog's Night Song.
+West Berlin artist, author and philosopher Wolfgang Müller from the cult-band Die Tödliche Doris discovered the band through the film, and invited them to West Berlin, where they were totally unknown.
 The band played 1984 in Berlin-Kreuzberg Frontkino, which was already a famous underground space.
-Now they started to build a growing fan-base in Germany.
+Now they started to build a growing fan-base in West Germany.
 In 1981 the first VHK song was published on a German Ata Tak's Fix Planet compilation LP.
-From 1984 VHK played regularly in Western-Europe, despite Hungarian authorities tried to obstruct administratively, not giving passport to VHK's members to get concerts in Western-Europe.
-In 1986 VHK was invited to Amsterdam, that was "Cultural Capital of Europe" in that year.
+From 1984 VHK played regularly in Western Europe, despite Hungarian authorities tried to obstruct administratively, not giving passport to VHK's members to get concerts in Western Europe.
+In 1986 VHK was invited to Amsterdam, that was the "Cultural Capital of Europe" in that year.
 Dutch Queen, Beatrix should have personally pressure Hungarian authorities to give passports and allow band's performance.
-In 1987 Austrian chancellor, Fred Sinowatz also had to make diplomatic steps toward the Hungarian Ministry of Culture to leave VHK play in Austria.
-In 1982 Kristen Dehlholm avantgarde theatre director and VHK-related artists founded 'VHK's Ritual Theatre' accompanying concerts with movement and sound theatre elements.
-Thanks to this 1988 VHK played in the Mythen, Monstren and Mutationen festival in Berlin.
+In 1987 Austrian chancellor, Fred Sinowatz also had to make diplomatic steps toward the Hungarian Ministry of Culture to let VHK play in Austria.
+In 1982 Kristen Dehlholm avantgarde theater director and VHK-related artists founded 'VHK's Ritual Theatre' accompanying concerts with movement and sound theater elements.
+Thanks to this, VHK played in the Mythen, Monstren and Mutationen festival in Berlin.
 In 1988 Einstürzende Neubauten, Henry Rollins, Jello Biafra and Iggy Pop met VHK and all of them were impressed by VHK's obsessive performance.
 In the last years before the collapse of Hungarian communist soft regime, VHK played with Rollins Band in Hungary.
 Rollins Band invited VHK for a tour in England in 1989.
-In 1992 they released their 3'rd LP "Hammering on the Gates of Nothingness" both in Europe and the US.
+In 1992 they released their 3rd LP "Hammering on the Gates of Nothingness" both in Europe and the US.
 LP's title song reached 2nd position on the top-list of a Belgian music radio station, and VHK were played in numerous US college radios.

 First international manager of the band was Dietmar Lupfer.
-VHK released with him their first 3 records, Teach Death a Lesson (1988), Jump Out the World-Instinct (1990), Hammering on the Gates of Nothingness (1992) at Sonic Boom Records for Europe, while this LP's were released by Alternative Tentacles in the US.
-Despite Jello Biafra's offer to manage the band in the US, the band decided to leave Alternative Tentacles and produce next LP in US themselves, but VHK's self-promotion has failed.
+VHK released with him their first 3 records, Teach Death a Lesson (1988), Jump Out the World-Instinct (1990), Hammering on the Gates of Nothingness (1992) at Sonic Boom Records for Europe, while these LPs were released by Alternative Tentacles in the US.
+Despite Jello Biafra's offer to manage the band in the US, the band decided to leave Alternative Tentacles and produce the next LP in the US themselves, but VHK's self-promotion has failed.